 Porbandar & Kirti Mandir

-Depart the pier for the scenic, approximately 35-minute drive to Kirti Mandir, birthplace of Mahatma Gandhi, the 'Father of The Indian Nation'.
+Depart the pier for the scenic, approximately 45-minute drive to Kirti Mandir, birthplace of Mahatma Gandhi, the 'Father of The Indian Nation'.
 The city's most visited site, Kirti Mandir is the three-storey ancestral home where Gandhi lived until he was twelve years of age.
 A 'swastik' (a holy Indian sign) on the floor of a small room in the house marks the actual spot where he was born.
 Upon arrival, take a guided tour of Kirti Mandir.
 Along the way, explore Gandhian memorabilia, including an exhibit of photographs and a small bookshop.

 Sudama Town & Sudama Mandir Temple

 Please note: This tour involves a moderate amount of walking for approximately 657 yards (about 600 metres), with a few steps to negotiate to get on/off the coach, five steps at Bharat Mandir, five steps at Tara Mandir, five steps at Sudama Mandir and 40 steps at Kirti Mandir.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Lightweight, comfortable clothing with flat, closed-toe walking shoes and sun protection are recommended.
 Please dress conservatively when going ashore.
 Proper attire is required to enter the temples; shorts and bare shoulders are not permitted.
 As a rule, women should not wear anything remotely revealing (miniskirts, shorts, capris, beachwear, sleeveless or low-cut tops), and men should always wear a shirt and trousers in public.
 Shoes must be removed prior to entering the temples.
 Guests must be at least 12 years old to participate on this tour.
 Local conditions may be challenging; therefore, we urge flexibility and understanding as we visit unique and somewhat remote destinations.
 Coaches and guides are the best-available in the area, but may not be up to the standards of those found on other excursions.
-Flash photography is prohibited at Tara Mandir, inside the sanctum sanctorum of Bharat Mandir and Sudama Mandir, and Mahatma Gandhi's room at Kirti Mandir.
+Flash photography is prohibited inside the sanctum sanctorum of Bharat Mandir and Sudama Mandir, and Mahatma Gandhi's room at Kirti Mandir.

 Discover the abundant natural beauty, wildlife and bird species of the Mokarsagar Wetland complex during this panoramic, half-day trekking excursion.